GregRos/Patchwork/README.md

 That said, you could experience more problems if you write in languages other than C#, simply because they can be compiled to very different IL, and the different input could reveal flaws I never encountered during testing.

 However, don't take this as me discouraging you from using other languages.

+## Recommended Decompilers
+I've tried a number of decompilers.

+1. **[Telerik JustDecompile](http://www.telerik.com/download/justdecompile)**: Probably the best overall decompiler I've tested.
+It has great search functions, can produce IL as well as C#, good decompilation ability, and has a great interface.
+Decompilation isn't perfect, as it can't decompile such things as iterators.
+Tends to handle errors fairly decently.
+2. [**ILSpy:**](http://ilspy.net/) This one generates the best source code *by far* from the decompilers I've tested.
+It can decompile iterators, lambdas, you name it.
+Unfortunately, it has no search function that deserves the name and handles errors very badly, even when set to IL.
+The interface is also inconvenient.
+3. [**dotPeek**](https://www.jetbrains.com/decompiler): It has a good interface and decent search, with the very helpful ability of finding related (e.g. derived) types, but isn't very good at decompiling compiler-generated code.
+It can't even handle things like auto-properties.

 ## Dependencies